Skip to main content

 How much should I budget for a master bath remodel in Highland Park?

-Plan for $48,000 to $58,000 for a Tier 2 full remodel with mid-to-upper finishes.
-If you want stone slab walls, custom millwork, or a layout change, plan for $75,000 and up.
-These ranges assume Town of Highland Park permits, full demo, and 22 to 28 working days of install time.
+For a master bath remodel in Highland Park, budget $48,000 to $58,000 for a Tier 2 project with mid-to-upper finishes.
+For custom millwork, stone slab walls, or a layout change, plan for $75,000 and up.
+These estimates assume full demolition, Town of Highland Park permits, and 22 to 28 working days for installation.

 Is it cheaper to remodel in Dallas or in the surrounding suburbs?